Mina Chang

 Mina Chang (born October 29, 1984) is an American singer, activist, and former government official.
-She served as the Deputy Assistant Secretary of the United States Department of State's Bureau of Conflict and Stabilization Operations from April 2019 until her resignation on November 18, 2019, after NBC News reported that she had falsified her resume with multiple false or misleading claims about her education, charity work, and that she had appeared on a Time magazine cover.
-Chang also failed to mention that her non-profit had its status revoked.
+She served as the Deputy Assistant Secretary of the United States Department of State's Bureau of Conflict and Stabilization Operations from April 2019 until her resignation on November 18, 2019, after NBC News reported that she had falsified her resume with multiple false or misleading claims about her education, charity work, and appearance on a Time magazine cover.
+Chang also failed to mention that her charity's nonprofit status had been revoked.

 Early life and education

 Chang, a Korean-American, claims to be the child of two Salvation Army officers and allegedly spent her childhood in Atlanta.
 In a May 2014 interview, Chang claimed to hold a degree in international development from the University of Hawaiʻi, concentrating on mission work and aid practices.
 The university, however, publicly stated days later that it does not have a Mina Chang of her age in their records and does not offer a "degree in international development."
 However, she did attend a university in Hawaii called the University of the Nations, an unaccredited Christian educational institution that specializes in International Development or cross-cultural missions.

 She completed a seven-week program through Harvard Business School's Advanced Management Program (AMP).